manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 	----
 	## 4. Start OMS and Agent for EM

-	When you check the OMS and Agent status from their respective *`bin`* directories, you would find that OMS is down and the Agent is also not running.
+	When you check the OMS and Agent status from their respective *`bin`* directories, you will find that OMS is down and the Agent is also not running.

 	**Start OMS** -